Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_posts/2023-01-06-plasmon-induced-nonthermal-carriers.md

 Wavefunctions of Spherical Nanoparticles
 =====

-Then all we need to do is to find the appropriate basis set for conduction electrons in plasmonic nanoparticles.
-For simplicity, we consider nanoparticles with a spherical shape, this would leave us a central force problem when solving the TISE:
+Then we need to find the appropriate basis set for conduction electrons in plasmonic nanoparticles.
+For simplicity, we consider nanoparticles with a spherical shape, this would leave us a central force problem when solving the $\mathrm{schr\ddot{o}diner}$ equation:

 $$\hat{H}=\hat{T}+\hat{V}=-(\frac{\hbar^2}{2m})\nabla^2+V(r),$$